Lyon City Tours

 Lyon is the gastronomical capital of the top gastronomical country in the world!
 Tummies get ready, and let the adventure begin!

-The city is surrounded by areas provided top quality products : meats from the Monts du Lyonnais and the Dombes, fish from Savoy, chicken from Bresse, wines from the Rhone valley and the Beaujolais, tons of local cheese . . . all which are on display at the numerous outside markets or at the famous Les Halles indoor market.
+The city is surrounded by areas provided top quality products : meats from the Monts du Lyonnais and the Dombes, fish from Savoy, chicken from Bresse, wines from the Rhone valley and the Beaujolais, and tons of local cheese.
+All of these are on display at the numerous outside markets or at the famous Les Halles indoor market - a great place to enjoy food and wine tasting in Lyon.
+The markets are a must-see on a Lyon self guided walking tour.

 Here are some self-drive trip ideas for gourmet travelers.